 Portrait

 Joined Carpenter Technology’s board in 2021

-Mr. Younessi served as Group President, Construction Industries Group, of Caterpillar, Inc. before retiring in December 2020.
+Mr. Younessi served as Group President, Construction Industries Group, of Caterpillar, Inc. before retiring in January 2021.
 As Group President of Caterpillar’s Construction Industries Group, he was responsible for Earthmoving, Excavation, Building Construction Products, China Operations and Global Construction & Infrastructure Divisions, Global Rental and Used Equipment Services, and Strategic Procurement.
-Mr. Younessi joined Caterpillar in 2013 and has also served as Caterpillar’s Group President of Energy & Transportation and Vice President of Industrial Power Systems.
-Prior to joining Caterpillar, Mr. Younessi held a number of senior executive positions at Daimler AG and Navistar Inc. In addition, Mr. Younessi has been an investor and Senior Advisor to Madison Dearborn Partners (MDP), a leading private equity investment firm, and board member on several portfolio companies since 2013.
+Mr. Younessi also served as Caterpillar’s Group President of Energy & Transportation.
+In this role, he was responsible for Caterpillar's Electric Power, Industrial Engines, Large Power System, Solar Turbines, Remanufacturing, Rail, Oil & Gas, and Marine Divisions.
+Prior to joining Caterpillar, Mr. Younessi held a number of senior executive positions in Manufacturing and Engineering at Daimler AG and Navistar Inc. In addition, since 2013, Mr. Younessi has been a board member, investor, and Senior Advisor to Madison Dearborn Partners (MDP), a leading private equity investment firm.
+He is currently the chairman, or a board member, on several private domestic and international companies.

 Mr. Younessi holds a bachelor’s degree in Electrical Engineering from Rochester Institute of Technology, a master’s degree in Electrical Engineering from Syracuse University and a master’s degree in Engineering Management from the University of Maryland.
-Mr. Younessi is a registered professional engineer in the state of Illinois and a member of SAE International.
+Mr. Younessi is a registered professional engineer in the state of Illinois.

+Portrait